josojo/subjectivocracy/Forkonomics.md

 ### Forkonomics-ETTF

-If there are any successful dapps using the forkonomic-token protocol, then these tokens can be bundled in a forkonomic-Exchange-Traded-Token-Fund (ETTF).
+If there are any successful dapps issuing a the forkonomic-token, then these tokens can be bundled in a forkonomic-Exchange-Traded-Token-Fund (ETTF).
 Of course, the forkonomic-ETTF would have its own token, the FFT (ForkonomicFund Token), tracking the ETTFs value.
 The FFTw would also follow the forkonomic protocol.
 Other Forkonomic tokens would be added to the ETTF according to strict, predefined rules.
 The decision on whether a token meets these rules would be found with the following process:
 1. Anyone can make a proposal to add or remove tokens to the fund
 2. The fund will take the proposal and make a question to realit.io and a current arbitrator, whether this proposal should be accepted.
 3. Realit.io will answer this question